Shicheng-Guo/BIS180L_web/README.md

 Save it in the '_posts' folder with a name that follows a format of `yyyy-mm-dd-title.md'.
 This will automatically get added to the front page.

+### Assignments

+To keep it from showing up in the sidebar, include a markdown first level header that contains 'template' i.e. ("# Assignment1 template").
+Save it in the "assignments" folder.
+Link to it from assignments/Assignments.md.

 ## Setting up your computer to use jekyll

 On a mac you will need to update your ruby installation.
 I like using [homebrew](https://brew.sh/).
 Once homebrew in installed, then: